Amine-Staali/Mixed-Reality-Lab-Assistant/README.md

 ## Contribution

 Contributions are welcome!
-Don't hesitate to contact me.
+Don't hesitate to contact me for collaboration or suggestions.